 If you want to send flowers but want to avoid cut flowers altogether than there are some more eco-friendly options, including:

 - buying a locally grown pot plant in a ceramic pot

 - giving a bunch of locally grown herbs – thoughtful and tasty!

-– giving a card or picture decorated with leaves
+- giving a card or picture decorated with foraged leaves

 - giving seeds or bulbs for people to grow their own flowers

-These might not have the instant impact of a freshly scented bouquet but they come with a lot less eco-guilt and will last a heck of a lot longer.
+The might not have the instant impact of a fresh scented, dazzling bouquet but they come with a lot less eco-guilt and will last a heck of a lot longer.